Abecid/abecid.github.io/docs/_posts/2022-10-18-Generalizing-Gaze-Estimation-Rotation-Consistency.md

 > Authors find that human gaze, as a 3D direction vector, is rotation-consistent.
 Define the relative rotation angle as the sub-label (not an absolute angle)

-**Authors sropose Rotation-enhanced Unsupervised Domain Adaptation (RUDA) framework for gaze estimation.**
+**Authors propose Rotation-enhanced Unsupervised Domain Adaptation (RUDA) framework for gaze estimation.**
 - Creates sub-labels between original and randomly rotated images
 - Estimator is generalized to target domain via rotation consistency of estimation results